April 30, 2007

 From left, Quezergue, Sam Henry, Charlie Moore, Tony Owens, and unidentified band members at the 2007 French Quarter Festival

-The sermon being over, let's kick off the musical portion of the service with something from late in Quezergue's association with Malaco Records in Jackson, Mississippi.
-The label really owes much of its existence to the talented artists and great songs he brought to the studio from New Orleans early on that helped them get off the ground with some substantial hits and quality production work that influence their musical direction for many years.
+The sermon being over, let's kick off the musical portion of the service with something Wardell produced after his association with Malaco Records in Jackson, Mississippi had ended.
+The company really owes much of its existence to the talented artists and great songs he brought to the studio from New Orleans between 1970 and 1973 which really helped them get recognized with some substantial hits and quality production work that influenced their musical direction for many years.
+Though this record was not cut at Malaco, it ended up being released on their label

 (Tune in to HOTG Internet Radio)